 <script data-adfscript="adx3.adform.net/adx/?mid=859498&rnd=<random_number>"></script> <script src="//s1.adform.net/banners/scripts/adx.js" async defer></script>

-If you make manual changes to the script, the values overwrite the settings in the UI.
+If you make manual changes to the script, the values overwrite the settings selected on the Adform platform.